 SALMON: CONNECTING ACROSS BOUNDARIES

-In the spirit of the International Year of the Salmon, we explore the vital role of salmon in our local waterways and beyond.
+We explore the vital role of salmon in our local waterways and beyond.
 Scientists and conservation advocates will share stories from their latest research and explain how they are creating awareness and positive change.

 Zachary Sherker, MSc Resources, Environment & Sustainability candidate, University of BC